 Creating new futures out of poverty for girls and boys

 Outreach Peru works with Fe y Alegria, which provides schooling in the poorest and most marginalised parts of Peru, both rural and urban.
 Each year we fund a different school or network depending on the necessities.
 For the last seven years, we have supported the construction of a new school in Tarma in the Highlands of Peru

-Father Alex asked Señorita Victoria Geldres, the Principal of a Lima primary school, what the school was hoping to achieve:
+Father Alex asked Señorita Victoria Geldres, the Principal of a Lima primary school on the edges of our former parish of San Benito, Lima, what the school was hoping to achieve:

 “The children are at the heart of the school’s philosophy and we try to develop them as whole people.
 We succeed well here and the children get a quality education because our approach is for the children, parents and the teachers to work together, talking about family relationships, parenting and sharing values.
 We feed the children well; they can only learn when they are not hungry.
 We encourage girls to come here and work with the children about their national identity and their roots.
 We see that as important to developing their self esteem.”